JakubSzukala/PUT-labs-instructions-CI-demonstration/source/example1.rst

 Testing resources with authorization
 ------------------------------------

-What is the problem?
 Some resources may require more complex setup and some credentials authorization.
 For example, accessing resources via REST API that is protected with API key.
 API share point may change, the output may change and this can again lead to confusion among the students.

-What is the solution?
 We can test access to resource like REST API with range of tools, with the simplest being curl.
 The problem is that when doing that in CI, we do not want to share our credentials so we have to use GitHub Secrets_.
-We can think of those like environment variables that are set for the repository and can be accessed during CI, but they are encrypted and safe.
+We can think of those like CI environment variables that are set for the repository and can be accessed during CI, but they are encrypted, safe and visible only to collaborators.

-How to perform this solution?
-We have to add a Secrets_ then in actions.yml file we can write:
+We have to add a Secrets_, then in actions.yml file we can write:

 .. _Secrets: https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow